Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/10.1-image-minimizer/README.md

 [Lemoncode](http://lemoncode.net/services/en/#en-home) provides training services.

-For the LATAM/Spanish audience we are running an Online Front End Master degree, more info : http://lemoncode.net/master-frontend
+For the LATAM/Spanish audience we are running an Online Front End Master degree, more info: http://lemoncode.net/master-frontend